Elevator BuildingsEast Village, Manhattan

 You'll find yourself in a neighborhood dominated by walk-ups and local character.
 Tree coverage averages 31 trees within 200 meters, with a canopy density of 6.5/10, creating pockets of greenery along streets lined mostly with pre-war buildings.
 Murphy Brothers Playground sits just 67 meters away on average, and Tompkins Square Park anchors the area as a central gathering point.
 The street-level experience is dense and granular—narrow blocks, fire escapes, storefronts cycling through nightlife venues, live music spots, and diverse cuisine.
 You'll notice the energy is decidedly local rather than polished, with the grit of a well-established neighborhood that hasn't been entirely flattened by recent development.

-East Village scores 5.7/10 overall on DwellCheck's livability index, ranking #17 of 17 in Manhattan.
+East Village scores 5.7/10 overall on DwellCheck's livability index, ranking #31 of 33 in Manhattan.
 Rent prices in East Village vary widely; check specific listings for current market rates.
-East Village transit access varies by block.
+East Village transit access varies by block — check any specific address on DwellCheck for walking-distance station data.

 Frequently Asked Questions

-How much do elevator buildings cost in East Village?
+How much should I expect to pay in East Village?

-Is East Village a good neighborhood for elevator apartment hunters?
+Is East Village actually a good fit for someone looking for a elevator apartment?

 Check a specific East Village address